ucl-cssb/cneta/README.md

 * *-tree.nex: The simulated tree in NEWICK format, with branch length reprenting calender time
 * *-tree-nmut.nex: The simulated tree in NEWICK format, with branch length reprenting number of mutations

-File *-cn.txt.gz can serve as the input to a tree building program that used total copy number.
+File *-cn.txt.gz can serve as the input to a tree building program that used integer total copy number.

-File *-allele-cn.txt.gz can serve as the input to a tree building program that used allele-specific copy number.
+File *-allele-cn.txt.gz can serve as the input to a tree building program that used integer allele-specific copy number.

 File *-rel-times.txt can provide the timing information of tip nodes to allow etimation of divergence time and mutation rates.